 Color adds an additional dimension to value.
-Value goes from dark to light, but with color, the image gets a lot more three-dimensional.
-That’s because you could have five, ten, twenty, thirty, who knows how many colors, that are all the same value.
+Value goes from dark to light, but color is less linear.
+You could have five, ten, twenty, thirty, who knows how many colors, that are all the same value.

 We see color through light waves that are bouncing around and interacting with our environment before entering our eyes.
 That's why, when we look at my black sweatshirt, we can see it and we think it's black.
 Even when I change the light and the colors are changing, we still think that it's black.

 Our brains do all this processing for us.
 However, if we wanted to recreate this in reality, we would have to be very specific about what colors we’re using to capture this impression of a black sweatshirt that belongs in this environment.
 In order to do that, we need to see these colors as they truly are, not simply based on what they're made out of.

 If we could see these colors, as they truly are, then through time, effort, and gleaned experience, we should be able to match the colors and recreate them on a canvas.
 The tricky part, though, is seeing the colors as they truly are.

 Our brain plays tricks on us.
 For example, we see these strawberries and we think that they're red, when in reality they're a neutral gray.
 So if you were to recreate this illusion, you would have to paint those strawberries in gray to make them look red.
 (Check out THIS video explaining why we see those strawberries as red).

 In short, if we understand how to see and train our eyes to be able to see these colors as they truly are, we can see through the illusion so that we can then recreate it ourselves on a two-dimensional surface.

 Because color is based on the light, there are properties about light that we can understand that will then help us to see color better.
 Remember, color is found in the light because color is simply the different frequencies at which those light waves enter our eyes.

 Color in the Light